tfll37/Cedric-s-Luck-MazeRunner-TUM/docs/README.md

 -Melee Attack: Press Spacebar to deal close-range damage.
 -Fireball Attack: Press Enter to launch a projectile (3-second cooldown).

+**GUI**
+ - The GUI displays important information about the status of the game.

+On the left the remaining health is displayed, on the right we have the necessary Dice rolls to open the door.
+There is also the score, and dash count.

 ## 🚀 Getting Started

 ### Prerequisites